optionblox/yieldblox-docs/docs/Whitepaper.md

 - Liquidate txFunction: 3 signers, weight 10
 - Flash txFunction: 3 signers, weight 10
 - Governance txFunction: 5 signers, weight 10

+#### Governance Issuance Tracker
+Thhis account sends governance issuance tokens to itself each governance issuance period.
+The payment amounts are equal to the number of governance tokens that should be issued for 1 pool token.
+These payments are used to calculate how many governance tokens should be issued to a user based on their holdings at that time.

+**Trustlines**
+- Governance Issuance Tracker totken

+**Signature Structure**
+- normal protocol signers

+*Flags*
+- AuthRevokable
+- ClawbackEnabled

 #### YieldBlox Tracker
 This account sends utilization token payments to the pool account when the utilization ratio increases and recieves them from the pool when the utilization rate decreases.
 These payments are aggregated to calculate the average utilization ratio for a loan or the utilization rate at the time a loan was originated.